William Lavin: International career (1892–1896)

 In September 1892 Lavin and his wife left the United States for Florence, Italy where both singers intended to train for careers in opera under Lavin's old teacher, Luigi Vannuccini, in Florence for a period of two years.
 They returned to the United States for a brief visit in the summer of 1893 during which time they performed in concert with the Beethoven Quartet of New York and at the Western New Hampshire Music Festival with the Boston Symphony Orchestra.

 Lavin and his wife performed in several concerts together in Berlin in early 1894; including a concert with the Berlin Philharmonic on 20 January 1894.
 The German concert agent Herman Wolff managed their appearances in Berlin and other German cities including performances with the Philharmonisches Staatsorchester Hamburg.
 They began a concert tour of the United States with their own company, the Howe-Lavin Concert Company, on 3 March 1893 at Metzerot Music Hall in Washington D.C.
-The company also consisted of baritone Giuseppe Campanari and the violinist Leonora von Stosch with the pianist Isidore Luckstone serving as music director.
+The company also consisted of baritone Giuseppe Campanari and the violinist Leonora von Stosch with the pianist Isidore Luckstone as music director.
 The tour included performances in theaters in Illinois, Missouri, Indiana, Michigan, Ohio, Vermont, Connecticut, Rhode Island, Maine, and New York.

 The Lavins returned to Europe in September 1894.
 They went to Paris where William attended the Conservatoire de Paris for further training as a singer.
 He made his professional opera debut at the opera house in Szczecin on 27 December 1895 as Edgardo di Ravenswood in Lucia di Lammermoor with his wife in the title role.
 This was followed by a performances in the title role Charles Gounod's Faust, the Duke of Mantua in Rigoletto, and Alfredo in La traviata; all opposite his wife in the leading soprano parts.
 In February 1896 he was the tenor soloist in performances of Hector Berlioz's Requiem with the Berlin Philharmonic, and soon after he appeared in operas opposite his wife in Würzburg and Vienna.
 On April 21, 1896 he performed the part of Edgardo di Ravenswood opposite his wife as Lucia for his debut at the Berlin State Opera (BSO).
 He subsequently performed the parts of Raoul de Nangis in Les Huguenots, Radamès in Aida, and Romeo in Roméo et Juliette at the BSO.
-He then parted company with his wife, who went to England to perform with the Carl Rosa Opera Company, while he ment to Brussels to sing in operas at La Monnaie.
+He then parted company with his wife, who went to England to perform with the Carl Rosa Opera Company, while he went to Brussels to sing in operas at La Monnaie.